Impact glue: Inhalation

 Neoprene glue is a well known inhalant, with effects that range from an alcohol-like intoxication and intense euphoria to vivid hallucinations, depending on the substance and dose.
 Some inhalant users are injured due to the harmful effects of the solvents or gases or due to other chemicals used in the products that they are inhaling.
 As with any recreational drug, users can be injured due to dangerous behavior while they are intoxicated, such as driving under the influence.
 In some cases, users have died from hypoxia (lack of oxygen), pneumonia, cardiac failure or arrest, or aspiration of vomit.
 Brain damage is typically seen with chronic long-term use of solvents as opposed to short-term exposure.

-While legal when used as intended, in England, Scotland, and Wales it illegal to sell inhalants, including solvent glues, to persons likely to use them as an intoxicant.
+While legal when used as intended, in England, Scotland, and Wales it is illegal to sell inhalants, including solvent glues, to persons likely to use them as an intoxicant.
 As of 2017, thirty-seven US states impose criminal penalties on some combination of sale, possession or recreational use of various inhalants.
 In 15 of these states, such laws apply only to persons under the age of 18.